cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 keyboards, or create new ones.

-## Controlling when the virtual keyboard panel is displayed
+## Controlling when the Virtual Keyboard Panel is Displayed

 The default behavior of the virtual keyboard panel is to only be displayed on touch-enabled devices (mobile phones, tablets, laptops with a touch-screen) when